Contra Roosh V. on Evolution

 It’s not that having resources causes low fertility.
 There are a number of related reasons why wealth is correlated with low fertility in modern societies: (1) the rejection of traditional beliefs and ways of life that promoted marriage and children; (2) lower time preference leads to both having fewer children and accumulating more wealth; (3) women in the workforce causes greater wealth and fewer offspring; and (4) the welfare state subsidizes unproductive people to have children at the expense of productive people.

 Notions of strength and fitness are not absolutes, they depend on the environment.
 What is fit in the arctic is not fit in the desert.
 What was fit 200 years ago is not what is fit in the modern developed welfare state.
 By definition, the fittest are those who reproduce the most.
-In its raw form, evolutionary theory is tautological, but it is not tautological when you apply it to a specific situation.
-To apply it, you have to examine the factors that lead to reproduction in the current environment to determine what will be selected for.
+By itself, “survival of the fittest” is tautological, but it is not tautological when you apply it to a specific environment.
+Also, it should be “reproduction of the fittest”.
+To apply that principle, you have to know what affects reproduction in the current environment.

 In a discussion about evolution, you can’t assume that human nature is fixed.
 It can and will change over time.